 Are you experiencing a scenario where your car refuses to go into gear?
 A few issues may be causing you this trouble.
 When faced with such a situation, most people rush to think about serious transmission issues.
 It could be the case of a simple oversight.
 Thus, there are two things involved.
 You may choose to inspect the car by yourself, or you can have it towed to a mechanic who specializes in transmission repair.
 To help you determine whether your vehicle requires attention from a specialist, here are some reasons why your car refuses to go into gear.

 Low Transmission Fluid

 The first culprit to suspect when your vehicle refuses to go into gear is low transmission fluid.
-Perhaps your transmission fluid is leaking or low, and that may cause your car problems having a smooth gear transmission.
+Perhaps your fluid is leaking or low, and that may cause your car problems having a smooth gear transmission.
 Transmission fluid plays a critical role to ensure that the moving parts of your car are well lubricated and cooled.
 It shouldn’t be a problem finding where your transmission dipstick is located.
-Pull out the transmission fluid dipstick, wipe it clean, return it and then pull it out again.
+Pull out the fluid dipstick, wipe it clean, return it and then pull it out again.
 You should be looking out for the level, smell and color of the fluid.
 If little, try adding some liquid.
 If you notice a burnt smell or a black or dark brown color, you need to tow your car to a certified transmission specialist.

 Electronic Sensor Failure